materialsguy/Buckling_Analysis_Laminated_Samples/README.md

-# Buckling analyis to design laminated samples
+# Buckling analysis to design laminated samples

 Please cite the Paper *"Fatigue life assessment of metal foils in multifunctional composites via combined experiments and simulations"* if you use the code.
 See https://doi.org/10.1016/j.matdes.2023.111711 for further details.